Jorstors/PageSense/README.md

 **Response:**
 - Analyzes the website using OpenAI
 - Stores the audit result in the user's Firebase collection
-- Returns HTML report data that can be viewed in the dashboard
+- Sends the audit report via email to the user
+- Provides PDF report for optional download
 - Implements rate limiting for free users

 ### GET `/api/hello`